How Much Does It Cost for Laser Tattoo Removal

 • Number of sessions required

-• Treatment goal, such as full removal or fading for a cover-up
+• Treatment goal, such as Significant Fading or Fading for a Cover-Up

 Why Laser Tattoo Removal Costs Can Vary So Much